hawkowl/technicals/apidesign/deconstructing-linode-dnsmanager.rst

    All instances of ``SECRET_KEY`` would be where a valid Linode API key would be.
    It's much too long to display inline (60+ characters).

-Linode provides an "echo" function for testing, and looks like the following:
+Linode provides an "echo" function for testing.

 .. code-block:: sh